carpentries-incubator/statistical-thinking-public-health/_episodes/03-association.md

 coefficient between Weight and Height, we again select adult participants using `filter()`.
 Then, we calculate the correlation using the `summarise()` function.
-The correlation is given by the `cor()` function, where `use = "complete.obs"` ensures that participants for which Weight or Height data is missing are ignored.
+The correlation is given by the `cor()` function, where `use = "complete.obs"` ensures that participants for whom Weight or Height data is missing are ignored.

 ~~~